-The Monte Carlo Padel Master has set the bar very high.
-This Master is certainly the classiest with an organization already very well oiled.
+Monte Carlo Padel Master has set the bar very high.
+This Master is certainly the classiest there is with an already very well-oiled organization.

 The players are obviously under the spell, since they have the right to a helicopter arrival / departure from their hotel to the grounds.

 Dubai is the next big Master scheduled for late October, and the organizers of this tournament intend to show that they are able to do better.